 For more than 20 years, the University of Kent has played a leading role in Medway, working in close partnership with the Council, the Historic Dockyard, regional and national industry and the community to bring about significant change and regeneration to the area.

 Medway is fast becoming one of the most dynamic areas in the South-East and we are is committed to playing our part.
-We fully support the Council’s ambitions for Medway to become UK City of Culture 2025, and are in the process of creating a distinct set of academic programmes at Medway which builds on our core strengths in the creative and digital industries – currently the fastest growing sector of the UK economy.
+We are in the process of creating a distinct set of academic programmes at Medway which builds on our core strengths in the creative and digital industries – currently the fastest growing sector of the UK economy.

 We are broadening our range of programmes in health and well-being, and innovation and business, as well as our support of further and higher degree apprenticeships and work-based learning.
 Our aim is to encourage more people from Medway to participate in further and higher education, or informal learning.
 We are the proud sponsors of the Brompton Academy and Chatham Grammar School for Girls and continue to expand our outreach activities with our partner schools.